MasilelaXS/kps-next/guides/workflow.md

 ### Report Creation Workflow

 Creating a report is a simple 5-step process.
 The system guides you through each screen and saves your progress automatically.

+**Important: Equipment Tracking**
+- Frontend marks equipment as `is_new_addition=1` when PCO confirms new equipment
+- Backend has safety net: if frontend skips marking, backend detects and marks automatically on submission
+- Equipment tracking happens in two places:
+  1. **Frontend (Primary)**: During report creation when PCO confirms "Yes, Update" on new equipment prompt
+  2. **Backend (Backup)**: In submitReport function if frontend marking was skipped

 #### Step 1: Report Setup